Carlosman1996/commsman/TASK.md

 ## Priority

-TODO: collection results are not showing all structure.

 TODO: real time updates in running collections: now, sql operations collide.

 TODO: increase SQLite performance: moving elements is a slow operation.